 - Toilet Paper (Super Important)

 The toilet paper is important because you won’t have anything to wipe with otherwise.
 The toothbrush and toothpaste can reduce your risk of tooth infections.
 If you go too long without brushing, you’re more prone to bacterial infections, which can be deadly if left untreated.
 Hand sanitizer and soap are for keeping your hands clean, particularly before you eat.
-Shampoos and conditioners are necessary since they’re not very practical and only take up space.
+Shampoos and conditioners aren't necessary since they’re not very practical and only take up space.
 Remember, you only need things that are going to help you survive.